pyscript/docs/docs/api.md

     print(child.html)
 ```

-Furthermore, three attributes related to all elements contained in the
+Furthermore, four attributes related to all elements contained in the
 collection can be read (as a list) or set (applied to all contained elements):

+* `classes` - the list of classes associated with the elements.
+* `innerHTML` - the innerHTML of each element.
 * `style` - a dictionary like object for interacting with CSS style rules.
-* `html` - the `innerHTML` of each element.
 * `value` - the `value` attribute associated with each element.

 ### `pyscript.when`